-- You are a Google Apps super administrator for your organization.
-Only super administrators can complete the steps in this guide.
+- You are a G Suite super administrator for your organization; only super administrators can complete the steps in this guide.

-- Google Apps Vault has been purchased for your organization.
+- Google Vault has been purchased for your organization.

-Click each step below to learn how to complete it.
+Click each step below to learn how to complete it.1.
+Assign Vault licenses

 - Consult with people in your organization who understand its business and legal requirements to decide who needs a Vault license.